adi8889/adi8889/README.md

   - `Sprint Boot (Java/Kotlin)` • `⭐️⭐️⭐️` `⭐️⭐️`

 ### Projects
- •Convolutional Networks For Biomedical Image Segmentation •Amazon S3 and Transcribe Integration
+ -•Convolutional Networks For Biomedical Image Segmentation -•Amazon S3 and Transcribe Integration
- •Hospital Management and Maintenance using DBMS
+ -•Hospital Management and Maintenance using DBMS

 ---

-If not engineering software products, I see reels on Instagram ([`@kabirstack`](https://instagram.com/k))
+If not engineering software products, I see reels on Instagram